 Recent and future highlights include the world premiere of the chamber opera Nadja’s Song by Lucy Armstrong which was specially commissioned for Ms Schultze-Florey by Bergen National Opera for the Tête à Tête festival in London.
 This was soon followed by performances of Bach at the Autunnale Festival in Norway conducted by Paul Agnew, and regular appearances with Edvard Grieg Kor in Bergen, including a recording of Edvard Grieg’s ensemble music for CHANDOS.
 On the Operatic stage Ingvild has performed the titel role of Dido in Purcell’s Dido & Anenas, Heavenly Being in Vaughan Williams’ Pilgrims Progress, Sprite in Massenet’s Cendrillon, Mrs. Hildebrand in Weill’s Street Scene and Jonathan Dove’s Pinocchio at the RNCM, Hermia for British Youth Opera and Cherubino for Ensemble OrQuesta’s production of Mozart’s Le nozze di Figaro.

-On the concert platform Ingvild has performed Rossini’s Petite Messe Solennelle, and Beethoven’s Mass in C in Scotland.
-Dvorak’s Stabat Mater and Handel’s Messiah in Manchester, Brahms Neues Liebeslieder at Pershore Abbey.
-In Bergen Ingvild has performed Hymn to St Cecilia’s Day conducted by Martin André, and Mozart’s Mass in C minor with Colleguim Musicum.
+On the concert platform Ingvild has performed Beethoven’s Mass in C in Scotland, Dvorak’s Stabat Mater and Handel’s Messiah in Manchester, Brahms Neues Liebeslieder and Hayden’s Nelson Mass at Pershore Abbey.
+In Norway Ingvild has performed Hymn to St Cecilia’s Day conducted by Martin André, and Mozart’s Mass in C minor with Colleguim Musicum, and Rossini’s Petite Messe Solennelle, Vaughan Williams’ Serenade to Music and Beethoven’s 9th Symphony with Bergen Filharmoniske Orkester conducted by Edward Gardner.